top of page

 Another girl replies, "Hurry up Shaquana, I see 'em!"

-Vibrant hues of sunset cling to the skin and clothing of girls jumping Double-Dutch on the sidewalk.
+Golden hour ushers in a time of beauty and solace, beckoning the mind to recalibrate.
+Warm light bathes any and all things like a child after a long day of play!
+Shift workers shuffle sore feet along unforgiven concrete to their respective homes, happy to be "off-the-clock".
+Vibrant hues of sunset cling to skin and clothing of girls jumping Double-Dutch on the sidewalk.
 Next door neighbors grill inside their front yard, listening to Maze and Frankie Beverly.
 Stoop conversations satisfy the soul and foster relationship.
 Old timer, Winston greets them all.
 A rolled-up newspaper beneath his armpit, and a concealed beer in hand tell his age.
-Alternating between a shuffle and a stroll, Winston makes his way to local watering-hole, Betty's Lounge.
+Alternating between a shuffle and a stroll, he makes his way to local watering-hole, Betty's Lounge.

 Sackcloth and Something Else